Sharing the Framework Agreement experience

 • The Indian Act did not provide an adequate statutory basis for First Nations to govern their Reserve lands and natural resources, and

-• There needed to be recognition and legal capacity for First Nations to exercise their inherent rights to govern their reserve lands and natural resources.
+• Recognition and legal capacity were needed for First Nations to exercise their inherent rights to govern their reserve lands and natural resources.

 In the early 1990s, these same Chiefs began to focus on the concept of a government-to-government arrangement with Canada which would recognize these inherent rights.
 The culmination of the work was the creation of the Framework Agreement on First Nation Land Management (Framework Agreement).

-On February 12, 1996, 13 First Nations Chiefs negotiated and signed the Framework Agreement with Canada.
+On February 12, 1996, 13 First Nations Chiefs signed the Framework Agreement with Canada after years of First Nation-initiated negotiations.
 A fourteenth First Nation signed in May 1998.
-The completion of the Framework Agreement represents the only time in Canada’s history that a group of First Nations have joined together to design, negotiate and sign a government-to-government arrangement with the Federal Government to recognize and resume their inherent right to be self-governing.
+The completion of the Framework Agreement represents the only time in Canada’s history that a group of First Nations had joined together to design, negotiate, and sign a government-to-government arrangement with the Federal Government to recognize and resume their inherent right to be self-governing.

-The Framework Agreement replaces the 44 lands-related sections of the Indian Act with the First Nation’s own laws, through a community developed and approved land code.
-Once the First Nation land code is enacted, the First Nation governs its reserve lands, natural resources and environment according to their cultural values and priorities.
-First Nations communities can now move at the pace of business, process land transactions more quickly and encourage a more attractive climate for business and investment to occur, thus creating more jobs and economic opportunities.
+The Framework Agreement replaces the 44 lands-related sections of the Indian Act with the First Nation’s own laws through a community-developed and approved land code.
+Once the First Nation land code is enacted, the First Nation governs its reserve lands, natural resources, and environment according to their cultural values and priorities.
+Additionally, First Nations communities can now move at the pace of business, process land transactions more quickly, and encourage a more attractive climate for business and investment, creating more jobs and economic opportunities.

-The Framework Agreement has a proven track record, having taken roughly 12.5% of First Nations out of the colonial Indian Act lands system, while enhancing environmental protection and facilitating increased economic development through modern systems of governance, lawmaking and policies, and timely decision making.
-Unlike under the Indian Act, First Nations completing the Framework Agreement process enjoy a regulation-backed lands registry system that is priority based, paperless, and instant.
+The Framework Agreement has a proven track record, having released roughly 20% of First Nations from under the colonial Indian Act lands system while enhancing environmental protection and facilitating increased economic development through modern governance systems, lawmaking and policies, and timely decision-making.
+Unlike under the Indian Act, First Nations completing the Framework Agreement process enjoy a regulation-backed lands registry system that is priority-based, paperless, and instant.
 This means greater land certainty, reduced or eliminated transaction costs and increased financing options for infrastructure, housing, capital and economic development projects.

 FOR MORE INFORMATION